InternLM/lmdeploy/docs/en/inference/pytorch.md

 'qualname.to.CustomLlamaAttention'})
 ```

-ModelAgent would load and patch `LlamaAttention` with `CustomLlamaAttention` and leave anything other unchanged.
-Than you can perform inference with the new implementation.
-Read [support new model](../advance/pytorch_new_model.md) for more detail about model patching.
+`ModelAgent` would then load and patch `LlamaAttention` with `CustomLlamaAttention` while leaving everything else unchanged.
+You can perform inference with the new implementation.
+For more detail about model patching, please refer to [support new model](../advance/pytorch_new_model.md) .

 ## Features

-lmdeploy.pytorch support new features include:
+`lmdeploy.pytorch` supports new features including:

-- **Continuous Batching**: Since the sequence length in a batch might be different, padding is required to support batching inference.
-Large padding leads to extra memory usage and useless computation.
-We use continuous batching, concatenate all sequence into a single long sequence to avoid padding.
+- **Continuous Batching**: As the sequence length in a batch may vary, padding is often necessary for batching inference.
+However, large padding can lead to additional memory usage and unnecessary computation.
+To address this, we employ continuous batching, where all sequences are concatenated into a single long sequence to avoid padding.

-- **Tensor Parallelism**: The GPU memory usage of LLM might be larger than the memory of a single GPU.
-Tensor parallelism can be used to fit such model on multiple devices.
-Each device has parts of the model and can be computed simultaneous, the result would be gathered to ensure the correctness.
+- **Tensor Parallelism**: The GPU memory usage of LLM might exceed the capacity of a single GPU.
+Tensor parallelism is utilized to accommodate such models on multiple devices.
+Each device handles parts of the model simultaneously, and the results are gathered to ensure correctness.

-- **S-LoRA**: LoRA adapter can be used to support training LLM on device with limited memory.
-It is a common practice to merge adapter into weights of the model before deployment, load multiple adapter in such way would consume a lot of memory.
-We have support S-LoRA, adapters would be paged and swapped in when necessary, special kernels are developed to support inference with unmerged adapters.
-Which made it possible to load a lot of different adapters.
+- **S-LoRA**: LoRA adapters can be used to train LLM on devices with limited memory.
+While it's common practice to merge adapters into the model weights before deployment, loading multiple adapters in this way can consume a significant amount of memory.
+We support S-LoRA, where adapters are paged and swapped in when necessary.
+Special kernels are developed to support inference with unmerged adapters, enabling the loading of various adapters efficiently.

-- **Quantization**: Model quantization perform computation with low precision. lmdeploy.pytorch has support w8a8 quantization.
-Read [w8a8](../quantization/w8a8.md) for more details.
+- **Quantization**: Model quantization involves performing computations with low precision. `lmdeploy.pytorch` supports w8a8 quantization.
+For more details, refer to [w8a8](../quantization/w8a8.md).